Grumman C-2 Greyhound: Operational history

 Between November 1985 and February 1987, VR-24 (former Navy Transport Squadron) and its seven reprocured C-2As demonstrated the aircraft's exceptional operational readiness.
 The squadron delivered 2000000 lb of cargo, 2000000 lb of mail, and 14,000 passengers in the European and Mediterranean theaters.
 The C-2A(R) also served the carrier battle groups during Operations Desert Shield and Desert Storm during the Gulf War, as well as Operation Enduring Freedom during the war in Afghanistan.

-On 2 June 2011, the US Navy loaned two C-2A(R) Greyhounds from VRC-40 (USN BuNos 162143 and 162165) to the French Navy.
+On 2 June 2011, the US Navy lent two C-2A(R) Greyhounds from VRC-40 to the French Navy.
 The two aircraft were stationed at Toulon-Hyères Airport, Hyères, to assist in improving the flow of logistics and supplies to the French aircraft carrier Charles de Gaulle operating in the Mediterranean Sea off Libya in support of the NATO intervention in Libya.
 After 16 days, both aircraft returned to the U.S. via Shannon Airport, Ireland, on 18 June 2011.